-The curriculum of the doctoral program in school psychology (Psy.D.) is consistent with the Guidelines and Principles for Accreditation of Programs in Professional Psychology as defined by the APA and the National Standards for graduate education as delineated by the NASP.
-Furthermore, the curriculum meets the credentialing requirements of the Florida Department of Education (DOE) for certification in school psychology, as well as the criteria for licensure as a school psychologist and as a psychologist within the state of Florida, as delineated in Chapters 490 and 491 of the Florida Statutes.
+The curriculum of the doctoral program in school psychology (Psy.D.) meets the credentialing requirements of the Florida Department of Education (DOE) for certification in school psychology, as well as the criteria for licensure as a school psychologist and as a psychologist within the state of Florida, as delineated in Chapters 490 and 491 of the Florida Statutes.
 Certification allows graduates to be employed in the public or private schools, while licensure allows for independent practice or employment in hospitals and community agencies.